Programme description for the PhD programme in Social Sciences at the University of Oslo

 4.1 Structure and content of the thesis

 The required level of quality of a thesis remains the same, whether it is a monograph or consists of several lesser works (articles).
 The thesis must be an independent, scientific work that meets international standards in terms of academic level, method and ethical requirements.
+The thesis shall account for the research ethical and scientific theoretical issues related to the work.
 It must contribute to the development of new knowledge in the chosen field and must be of such quality as to qualify for publication as a part of the scientific literature in the field, pursuant to section 12 of the Regulations.
 The articles shall be of such quality as to qualify for publication in recognized scientific publications with peer review.

 The supervisor must recommend whether the thesis has the qualities required for submission.
 The candidate is ultimately responsible for the content, and seeing to it that it is submitted, when applicable.